Skip to main content

 Key takeaways

-• Creating content online can be fun, creative, and even a career path.
+• Creating content online can be fun, creative and very rewarding.

-• Talk as a family about healthy content creation habits.
+• Talk together as a family about healthy ways to create online content.

 What is content creation?